adam3smith/lis546_Sp24/content/linked-data.md

 ![](https://lod-cloud.net/versions/2007-05-01/lod-cloud.png)

-It has now (as of May 2020) grown to over [1300 authoritative linked data sources](https://lod-cloud.net/) (note that image is big and may take a long time to load) that can be used to semantically enhance any web page.
+It has now (as of May 2020) grown to over [1300 authoritative linked data sources](https://lod-cloud.net/) that can be used to semantically enhance any web page.
 More importantly, we can create linked data using standards like Schema.org to turn any data that we publish to the web into linked data.
 That is, we can link any data we publish up to this growing "cloud" through syntax.
 Doing so increases the ability of our data to be meaningfully discovered, indexed by emerging linked data sources, and in essence, connected to all other data that exists on the web!

 In the next section we will look at how we can practically link our data to existing resources.
 This is achieved through the standard JSON-LD.

 ## JSON-LD
 Schema.org - which we have talked about in the previous chapter on Data Discovery - is practically implemented on the web through an encoding standard called JSON-LD (which stands for JSON-Linked Data).
-To understand the power of JSON-LD let's think all the way back to our chapter on [Tables, Trees, and Triples](https://norlab.github.io/LIS-546-SPR2021/content/tables-trees-triples.html) where I described differences in hierarchical data structuring (XML) vs graph structuring (JSON).
+To understand the power of JSON-LD let's think all the way back to our chapter on [Tables, Trees, and Triples]({{site.baseurl}}content/tables-trees-triples.html) where I described differences in hierarchical data structuring (XML) vs graph structuring (JSON).
 Recall that in that chapter I warned:

 <blockquote>What we gain in expressive power from a markup language comes at the expense of computational tractability.
 The more syntax we have to write to define how and where a set of data are interpreted by our computers at the physical level, the more difficult and expensive it will be to retrieve that data.</blockquote>